5 Ways to Use LinkedIn for Social Lead Generation for Your Professional Services Firm

 - Showcase expertise by starting and participating in discussions and groups, asking and answering questions, and sharing relevant, useful content and insights.

 - Attain a reputation as an expert firm and gain followers.

-- Promote your content, with the usual social network norms of tact, of course.
+- Could you promote your content with the usual social network norms of tact?

 - Find and attract new professional staff.